ShivamGupta385/AI_Companion_Platform/README.md

-# AI Companion Platform (5-Agent MVP)
+# Kinnect: Multi-Agent AI Companion & Interactive Video Conversation Platform

 ## About the Project

-AI Companion Platform is an enterprise MVP that provides users with a team of AI companions designed to help them grow in different areas of life.
+This AI Companion Platform is an enterprise MVP that provides users with a team of AI companions designed to help them grow in different areas of life.

 Unlike traditional chatbots, these companions remember past conversations, understand user goals, and work together to provide personalized guidance over time.